A typical consumer bankruptcy filing consists of 60 or more pages of paperwork, so what is involved depends on your unique situation.

 “If you are going to file bankruptcy, do it right the first time.
 Hire an experienced bankruptcy attorney.
 It is not expensive, and in the long run you will save money, protect your property, as well as your sanity.
 There is no substitute for quality and experience.”
 Diane L. Drain

-Once you retain Ms. Drain then all your creditors are required by federal law to stop calling you, but instead they are to call Ms. Drain.
-Ms. Drain and her staff will guide you through the required classes, documents and information gather process.
-Ms. Drain meets personally with every client for at least 3-4 hours before any bankruptcy is filed.
-Ms. Drain is always available to answer any questions you may have.
+Once you retain our firm then all your creditors are required by federal law to stop calling you, but instead they are to call us.
+Diane and Jay (Diane’s paralegal) will guide you through the required classes, documents and information gather process.
+All clients meet with Diane for at least 4 to 6 hours before any bankruptcy is filed.
+Diane or Jay are always available to answer any questions you may have.

 There are usually issues that must be taken care of before a bankruptcy can be filed, if possible.

 Pre-bankruptcy Planning is important for everyone, even the simplest of bankruptcies.
 Payments made to family can result in a suit against that family or friend.
 Filing bankruptcy can result in the loss of the tax refunds or other monies owed to the person filing bankruptcy.
 All those issues will be clarified and paths designed to deal with each.

 If a bankruptcy is not appropriate Diane will explain the alternatives.
 If bankruptcy is appropriate Diane will explain the options.